slavabez/personal-blog/content/blog/thinkpad-x1-extreme-nvidia/index.md

 #### Using Bumblebee

 [**Bumblebee**](https://wiki.archlinux.org/index.php/Bumblebee) is a hybrid graphics solution for laptops with hybrid Intel + NVIDIA graphics.
-I followed [Charl P Botha's instructions](https://vxlabs.com/2019/07/28/manjaro-bumblebee-thinkpad-x1-extreme-2019/) and set up a hybrid graphics with everything running off Intel graphics by default, with NVIDIA only kicking in when invoked with the `optirun` command.
+I followed [Charl P Botha's instructions](https://vxlabs.com/2019/07/28/manjaro-bumblebee-thinkpad-x1-extreme-2019/) and set up a hybrid graphics with everything running off the Intel card by default, and NVIDIA only kicking in when invoked with the `optirun` command.

 Using `intel-virtual-output` my laptop is able to connect to an external monitor, but the system would slow down to a crawl for some reason, making the laptop unusable.
 I do not have the knowledge or experience to fix this, so I looked for other options.

-_Conclusion - works well without monitor, not so well when you need to plug one in._ At least for me.
+_Conclusion - works well without monitor, not so well when you need to plug one in._ At least for me and at least with `intel-virtual-output`.

 #### Using Optimus Manager